 Don’t want to sew?
 Then why not make waxed fabric bowl covers from beeswax wraps instead?
 My easy tutorial hereshows you how.

 Or if you just want a sandwich wrap then why not try my Sandwich wrap tutorial?

 Love This Post?
 Why Not Read Some Of My Other Easy Sewing Projects Posts?

 I love to show you really easy projects that build your confidence and produce useful items.
-So why not read these other posts I have written?
+So why not view some other content and reviews that I have written?

 I have loads of sustainable solutions on my site so why not go take a look?